Saw-tooth roof: Decline and readoption

 There was a decline in its use when artificial lighting became prevalent, but the design re-emerged in the last quarter of the 20th century and early 21st century, as architects and designers placed greater importance and value in introducing natural light into buildings for environmental efficiency.

 Reasons for the renewed interest in daylighting include the high cost of fossil fuels and the realization that sources of electricity have a finite life.
 Less tangible aspects of daylighting relate more to the human spirit and quality of life.

-The sawtooth design, often seen on factory roofs, has won praise for its potential for renewable energy.
+The sawtooth design has won praise for its potential for renewable energy.
 Judges of the British Construction Industry's award recognised that the distinctive shape offers potential for solar panels to be installed.

 Sawtooth roofs, in which opaque modular elements are combined with transparent surfaces, whether inclined or in various shapes, have become prevalent again.
 The exact dimensioning of these roofs is extremely important both in terms of energy savings, due to the reduction in electricity needed for artificial lighting, and as regards vision quality.